curlyLasagna/OTS-Student-Documentation/docs/photoEdit.md

 Editing photos is fairly simple, yet cumbersome.
 Make sure you have Adobe Photoshop installed.
 Also ensure that you have the original copies of the pictures stored in your One Drive.
 You have 1TB of free cloud storage, abuse it.

-## Directories structure
+## Directory structure

-Dump the unedited pictures in a new folder called "Originals"
+- The directory that you'll be working with the most will be under: `/Client Services/Classroom Technology/Operations/Virtual Tour/Classroom Photos`
+- Each building will have its own respective folder and each room will have its own folder
-Create a new folder called "Finished", which stores the edited photos
+- Create a new folder called "Finished", which stores the edited photos

 ## Editing photos
 1. Right click the image you've taken and open with "Adobe Photoshop".